Dayang1151/StyleTimeQAM/readme.md

 The third column is label, which indicates whether the sentence is a question: 1 denotes a question and 0 denotes a non-question.

-The fourth column is match, which represents the matching relationship between the current sentence and the following 100 sentences.
+The fourth column is match, which represents the matching relationship between the current sentence and the following 100 candidate sentences.

+The fifth column is timestamp, which records when the sentence was written.
-1 represents the match (this sentence is the question, the future sentence is the answer).
-0 means mismatch.
+1 represents a match (the current sentence is the question and the future sentence is the answer), while 0 represents a mismatch.

 ## 3.2 Running baselines model